 Beet Box Bakery & Café

 Beet Box is a small café right outside the heart of downtown with loads of delicious options.
-Whether you’ve got a sweet tooth or you’re hungry for lunch, this place is your one stop shop.
-For a sweet tooth, they serve donuts, pastries, scones, cupcakes, and cakes.
-Savory options include made-in-house breads, savory quiches, and lunch sandwiches starting at 11am.
-UPDATE March 2017: they recently started offering a yummy breakfast sandwich!
+If you have a sweet tooth like me, they serve donuts, pastries, scones, cupcakes, and cakes.
+Savory options include made-in-house breads, savory quiches, a bangin’ breakfast sandwich and a variety of sandwiches for lunch.
 They also have great coffee and made-in-house creamy cashew milk.

 - THE ABC – beets, roasted almonds, cashew cream cheese, butter lettuce, whole-grain mustard